Leo Rolly Carnando: 2023

 Carnando entered the 2023 season with less than satisfactory results, where he and his partner Marthin, had to lose in the early rounds at the Malaysia and India Opens.
 Carnando and Marthin then emerged victorious in the Indonesia and Thailand Masters, entering them to the top 10 of the BWF world rankings.
 At the Europe tour in March-April, Carnando and Marthin reached the semi-finals in the Orléans Masters in France, quarter-finals in the All England Open, and had to accept first round defeats in two tournaments of Swiss Open and Spain Masters.
 They again tasted defeat in the early rounds in the Asian Championships in Dubai from 2nd seed Aaron Chia and Soh Wooi Yik.
 In May, Carnando alongside the Indonesian team competed at the Sudirman Cup in Suzhou, China.
 He played a match in the group stage, lost against Mark Lamsfuß and Marvin Seidel of Germany.
 Indonesia advanced to the knockout stage but lost in the quarter-finals against China.

 The performance of Carnando and Marthin are still inconsistent.
 Their journey has experienced ups and downs in the world's top level competition.
 In the Malaysia Masters, they reached the semi-finals, while in the Singapore and Indonesia Opens they were stopped in the quarter-finals.
 A number of defeats in the early rounds occurred in the Thailand, Korea, Japan, and Australian Opens, as well at the World Championships.
 They later reached the finals at the Hong Kong, but were unable to produce a satisfactory result after losing the finals to Kim Astrup and Anders Skaarup Rasmussen.
 Carnando made his debut at the Asian Games in Hangzhou, but unable to win any medals in both the men's doubles and team events.

 2025

 Started the 2025 season in the Indonesia Masters, Carnando and Maulana were defeated in the first round.
 They then reached the quarter-finals in the Thailand Masters and also the semi-finals in the All England Open both losing to Seo Seung-jae with different partner.
 Carnando then captured his first medal at the Asian Championships by winning the bronze in the men's doubles with Maulana.
+In December, he made his second appearance at the SEA Games, helps to win the gold medal in the team event, and captured the bronze medal in the men's doubles with Maulana.